USEPA/epanet-manual/docs/input_keywords.rst

 **Definitions:**

   ORDER
-    is used to set the order of reactions occurring in the bulk fluid, at the pipe wall, or in tanks, respectively.
+    Is used to set the order of reactions occurring in the bulk fluid, at the pipe wall, or in tanks, respectively.
 Values for wall reactions must be either 0 or 1.
 If not supplied the default reaction order is 1.0.

   GLOBAL
-    is used to set a global value for all bulk reaction coefficients (pipes and tanks) or for all pipe wall coefficients.
+    Is used to set a global value for all bulk reaction coefficients (pipes and tanks) or for all pipe wall coefficients.
 The default value is zero.

   BULK, WALL, and TANK
-    are used to override the global reaction coefficients for specific pipes and tanks.
+    Are used to override the global reaction coefficients for specific pipes and tanks.

   LIMITING POTENTIAL
-    specifies that reaction rates are proportional to the difference between the current concentration and some limiting potential value.
+    Specifies that reaction rates are proportional to the difference between the current concentration and some limiting potential value.

   ROUGHNESS CORRELATION
-    will make all default pipe wall reaction coefficients be related to pipe roughness in the following manner:
+    Will make all default pipe wall reaction coefficients be related to pipe roughness in the following manner:

     ==================  =====================